 As with the shard catalog database, the way in which you create or provision the shard databases is irrelevant from a sharding perspective.
-The database can be created with the Database Configuration Assistant (DBCA), manually using SQLPlus, or provisioned from cloud infrastructure tools.
+The database can be created with the Database Configuration Assistant (DBCA), manually using SQLPlus, or provisioned from Oracle Cloud Infrastructure tools.

-As long as you have a running Oracle Database Enterprise Edition instance on each shard host, with the following characteristics, it can be used as a shard.
+As long as you have a running Oracle Database Enterprise Edition instance on each shard host that meets the following requirements, it can be used as a shard.